 Tripwire, Inc., a Delaware corporation and its successors or assignees (“Tripwire”) offers professional services (“Services”) under the following terms and conditions (“Agreement”).
 By placing an order for Services, Customer agrees to be bound by the Agreement.

-1. SCOPE.
 Services are governed exclusively by the terms of this Agreement, applicable Service-specific terms at www.tripwire.com/terms, and, for orders placed directly with Tripwire, the applicable Tripwire quotation (collectively the “Order”).
 Purchase orders issued by Customer are for the sole purpose of identifying quantities, pricing, and delivery address; any additional or conflicting terms in the Customer’s purchase order will not be effective and are expressly declined.
 Distributors and resellers do not have the right to modify this Agreement or to make any additional representations, commitments or warranties binding on Tripwire.
-The scope of the Services may be further defined in an Engagement Letter (“EL”) or Statement of Work (“SOW”) provided by Tripwire.
+The scope of the Services may be further defined in an engagement letter or statement of work provided by Tripwire.

 2. POLICIES AND PROCEDURES; CONFIDENTIAL INFORMATION